 The goal of artificial intelligence (AI) is to replicate human intelligence in order to handle complicated and repetitive activities.
-Precision medicine has advanced significantly as a result of AI's impressive performance in the medical domain and the rapid growth of data volumes and technology advancements[1].
+Precision medicine has advanced significantly as a result of AI's impressive performance in the medical domain and the rapid growth of data volumes and technology advancements[6].
 Machine learning, which allows programs to learn from training data for a certain task and have the ability to self-improve, is one of the key ways that AI is implemented.
 Deep learning is a branch of machine learning that simulates the human nervous system by building multi-layer neural networks between the input and output layers.
-It can be used with high-dimensional, unstructured data, which makes up the majority of big data produced in the field of medicine[2].
+It can be used with high-dimensional, unstructured data, which makes up the majority of big data produced in the field of medicine[7].
 AI models can be trained far more quickly than human experts can over the course of a lifetime of employment.
 Recent decades have seen improvements in delivery methods and equipment for radiation (RT).
 But even with these advancements, complex activities like planning and quality control procedures still exist.
 The RT process requires cooperation between medical physicists, therapists, and physicians because it consists of multiple steps.
 CT/MR imaging is obtained for simulation after a clinical evaluation to ascertain appropriateness.
 Then, after outlining the contours of the organs and treatment targets, doctors prescribe dosages and fractions for the organs at risk (OARs).
 In order to create plans that maximize OAR protection while adhering to prescription standards, medical physicists collaborate with the treatment planning system (TPS).
-Quality assurance (QA) tests verify accuracy prior to treatment [3].
+Quality assurance (QA) tests verify accuracy prior to treatment [8].
 Image guidance corrects mistakes during the course of treatment.
 Clinical, biochemical, imaging, and machine data are among the many types of data that are gathered.
 Artificial intelligence can be used to correlate this data for accurate analysis and optimization.

 Even while our understanding of how AI can be used in radiotherapy has advanced somewhat, there are still a lot of topics that require more research.
 A useful technique for examining the literature is bibliometrics, which offers both quantitative and qualitative information on the volume and standing of publications in a given field of study.
 This method offers comprehensive details about the writers, keywords, journals, nations, establishments, and references associated with the subject matter.
-Researchers frequently employ bibliometric tools like CiteSpace[4], VOSviewer[5], and the R software package “bibliometrix” to visually portray the results of their literature analysis.
+Researchers frequently employ bibliometric tools like CiteSpace[9], VOSviewer[10], and the R software package “bibliometrix” to visually portray the results of their literature analysis.
 These instruments have been widely applied in many medical specialties.
 However, to date, no bibliometrics study has addressed artificial intelligence explicitly in the context of radiation.
 As a result, the goal of this study was to thoroughly review the literature on the subject of artificial intelligence and radiation therapy.
-It also makes an effort to assess the present level of this field's study and spot emerging patterns.
-The goal of this study is to advance knowledge and advancement in the field through such analysis.
+It also makes an effort to assess the present level of this field's study and spot emerging patterns, thereby advancing knowledge and advancement in the field through such analysis.

+This study used the bibliometrics analysis approach to carefully assess the research models and development trends of relevant literatures published in the last 20 years in order to gain a thorough understanding of the research trend and technical advancement of AI in the field of radiotherapy.
+Our goal is to identify the primary research avenues, technological advancements, and potential research hotspots for artificial intelligence in radiotherapy by examining author collaboration, citation networks, and keywords in the literature.